ait-energy/iesopt/docs/pages/user_guides/qna/passive_charging.md

   ub: MAX_PASSIVE_POWER  # Use any estimation of maximum passive charging power
 ```

+The mode setting `ranged` transforms a basic Profile (with default `mode: fixed`), that cannot change it's value, to a more advanced one that can freely pick it's value from the interval `[0, MAX_PASSIVE_POWER]` - independently for each snapshot.
+This means, charging `0` is a feasible choice, resulting in no charge happening when the storage is already full.
+If the storage is not full, it will charge how much is economically optimal: Most of the time it will fully use it's passive charging power, but if - for any reason - getting rid of excess heat might not be possible, or very costly, it can choose to not use the passive charging (which in reality would not be possible).

 ### Custom constraint

 Use an addon to add a constraint limiting the passive charging based on the storage's unfilled capacity.
 Assuming that `heat_storage` is the name of the stateful Node that represents the underground storage, then: